 What Not To Expect From An Inflatable Spa

-An inflatable hot tub is not without any limitations.
+A portable spa is not without any limitations.

 In this section, we give to you the things you should not expect from it.
 This is to help you better gauge if these limitations are something that can be tolerated or ignored, or if it’s something that will constantly bother you once you have your own unit installed at home.